tensorflow/tensorflow/README.md

 learning and neural networks.
 However, the framework is versatile enough to be used in other areas as well.

+TensorFlow is a powerful tool and is behind some well-known and widely used projects such as:
+*   **Google Translate**: Created by Google and used by numerous real-time translations.
+*   **DeepMind’s AlphaGo**: Google's AI that beat world champions at Go a decade before experts thought possible.
+*   **Snapchat**: Used for facial recognition and interactive filters.

+Whether you are a researcher, data scientist, developer, or entrepenuer, TensorFlow gives you the tools necessary to explore the potential of AI and machine learning.

 TensorFlow provides stable [Python](https://www.tensorflow.org/api_docs/python) and [C++](https://www.tensorflow.org/api_docs/cc) APIs, as well as a non-guaranteed backward compatible API for